Results 1 to 10 of 13

 04-03-2014, 09:49 AM #4

 My son returned to ps for 8th grade this year after hs'ing for 5th through 7th.
 We just contacted the school and filled out the registration paperwork.
 It was that simple.
-Like Carol mentioned, for placement purposes, the school wanted to see his standardized test results for math to show he was capable of taking algebra 1 in eighth grade.ds, 14 in public school 9th grade
+Like Carol mentioned, for placement purposes, the school wanted to see his standardized test results for math to show he was capable of taking algebra 1 in eighth grade.ds, 14 previously homeschooled.
+Returned to public school in 8th grade.
+Now a high school freshman.

 04-03-2014, 12:56 PM #5